C. Edwin Baker Clerkship

 Professor Baker’s estate, with a $175,000 gift authorized by a committee of his friends and colleagues, is continuing his legacy by making it possible for future generations of lawyers to follow in his footsteps through the C. Edwin Baker Clerkship at NCLR.

-The clerkship establishes a lasting program that supports stipends for student law clerks and fellows who have financial need, and who are committed to practicing social justice and progressive civil rights law.
+The clerkship establishes a lasting program that supports stipends for student law and policy clerks and fellows who have financial need, and who are committed to practicing social justice and progressive civil rights law.

 About C. Edwin Baker